thinkshout/lazytest/README.md

 `npx reg-cli output/screenshots/test output/screenshots/reference output/screenshots/diff -R output/screenshots/diff.html`

 ## Ideas
-* Add logging for Drupal errors.
-How do we get those?
-Terminus?
-Database call?
 * Allow a single url for when we just want to crawl to look for certain tags in the rendered html for example.